JoenTheWizard/cpu-32bit/README.md

 - `registers.mem`: The memory set for the file registers in hex format

 ## assembler
 This will be the assembler program to output the binary file for the simulation.
-It will be worked on once the CPU has been finished.
+Right now it can output the binary string.

 Usage:

 `build/asm [-v] [-o filename] input_file`

+- `-o`: Output file
+- `-v`: Verbose mode

 ## test-modules
 These are just test modules for testing and is not fully related to the CPU.
 I kept it though for future reference.
 They can be ran with `make TARGET=[folder]` where `[folder]` is the folder that contains the module and its corresponding testbench.
 The test modules include: